groupserver/gs.group.member.add.json/docs/hook.rst

 .. option:: add

-  The action (no value needs to be set, it must be present)
+  The action (no value needs to be set, but the argument must be present).

 Optional arguments
 ==================